Book now

 So much to see and so little time!
 Spend the night in Mechelen or take a guided tour.

-Mechelen is a charming Belgian city that boasts a rich and fascinating history, dating back to the Middle Ages.
-With its well-preserved buildings, cobbled streets, and picturesque squares, Mechelen is a veritable treasure trove for history buffs and architecture enthusiasts alike.
-From the impressive gothic cathedral to the charming old town, Mechelen is home to an array of historic sites that offer a glimpse into the city’s illustrious past.
-In this article, we’ll take a closer look at 10 of the most notable historic sites in Mechelen, each with its own unique story to tell.
+Mechelen is a lovely Belgian city with a rich history that goes back to the Middle Ages.
+Its old buildings, cobblestone streets, and charming squares make it a great place for history and architecture lovers.
+From the stunning gothic cathedral to the quaint old town, Mechelen has many historic sites that show off its fascinating past.
+In this article, we’ll explore 20 of the most notable historic sites in Mechelen, each with its own interesting story.

 Short of time to read the whole article?
 Go directly to your favorite topic via the table of contents.